-- Implementation of the Maroondah COVID-19 Recovery Plan. - Infrastructure upgrades to sporting facilities at Jubilee, Proclamation, Springfield, Cheong and Ainslie Parks, and at Dorset Recreation and Silcock Reserves. - Develop and implement the Maroondah Liveability, Wellbeing and Resilience Strategy 2021-2031 (incorporating the Municipal Public Health and Wellbeing Plan). - Implement the Bayswater Business Precinct Transformation Strategy. - Design the Karralyka redevelopment, and undertake staged works. - Review, update and implement Council's Sustainability, Climate Change Risk and Adaptation, and Carbon Neutral strategies. - Develop and implement Council's Waste, Litter & Resource Recovery Strategy 2020-2030. - Design and construct activity centre carparks in Croydon, Ringwood and Heathmont; and at Heatherdale station.
+- Monitoring the social and economic impacts of the COVID-19 pandemic and providing responses aligned to community needs. - Infrastructure upgrades to sporting facilities at Jubilee, Proclamation, Springfield, Cheong and Ainslie Parks, and at Dorset Recreation, Silcock and JW Manson Reserves. - Developing and implementing the Maroondah Liveability, Wellbeing and Resilience Strategy 2021-2031 (including the Health and Wellbeing Action Plan 2021-2023 and Positive Ageing Framework and Action Plan 2021-2025). - Implementing the Bayswater Business Precinct Transformation Strategy. - Designing the Karralyka redevelopment and undertaking staged works. - Reviewing, updating and implementing Council's Sustainability, Climate Change Risk and Adaptation, and Carbon Neutral strategies. - Developing and implementing Council's Waste, Litter & Resource Recovery Strategy 2020-2030. - Designing and constructing activity centre carparks in Croydon, Ringwood and Heathmont; and at Heatherdale station.

-- Develop a new Croydon Structure Plan (including urban design guidelines). - Undertake a staged development of the Croydon Community Wellbeing Precinct. - Implement the Gender Equality Act 2020, including Council's Gender Equality Action Plan. - Implement the new Local Government Act 2020. - Advocate on key local issues on behalf of the Maroondah community, in the lead up to the State and Federal Government elections in 2022.
+- Working in partnership with the Victorian Government to support the removal of level crossings at Bedford Road Ringwood; Dublin Road Ringwood East and Coolstore Road Croydon; and the construction of new stations at Ringwood East and Croydon. - Developing a new Croydon Structure Plan (including urban design guidelines). - Undertaking a staged development of the Croydon Community Wellbeing Precinct. - Implementing the Gender Equality Act 2020, including Council's Gender Equality Action Plan. - Implementing the new Local Government Act 2020. - Advocating on key local issues on behalf of the Maroondah community, in the lead up to the State and Federal Government elections in 2022.